gchq/stroom-docs/content/en/docs/user-guide/tools/command-line.md

 * `c` `comments` - Optional string to set the comments for the API Key.
 * `o` `outFile` - Optional path to use to output the API Key string to.
   If not set, the API Key string will be output to _stdout_.

+## Typical Use Cases

+### Creating an Internal IDP Administrator

+If you have installed a new Stroom instance (and are not using the `stroom_core_test` Docker stack) that is using the default Internal IDP, then you will need to create an administrator account in order to login and set up your stroom instance.

+Assuming that you are running the `stroom_core` docker stack that is configured to use the internal IDP and want to setup `johndoe` and `janedoe`as administrators, you need to do the following:

+First create the Stroom user accounts:

+{{< command-line "stroomuser" "localhost" >}}
+./command.sh \
+create_account \
+--user johndoe \
+--firstName John \
+--lastName Doe \
+--password "correct horse battery staple"

+./command.sh \
+create_account \
+--user janedoe \
+--firstName Jane \
+--lastName Doe \
+--password "staple battery horse correct"
+{{</ command-line >}}

+Now create the corresponding Stroom users and grant the admin permissions.

+{{< command-line "stroomuser" "localhost" >}}
+./command.sh \
+manage_users \
+--createUser johndoe \
+--createUser janedoe \
+--createGroup Administrators \
+--addToGroup johndoe Administrators \
+--addToGroup janedoe Administrators \
+--grantPermission Administrators "Administrator" \
+path/to/config.yml
+{{</ command-line >}}

+{{% note %}}
+The username in arguments `--user` (in `create_account`), `--createUser` (in `manage_users`) and `--addToGroup` (in `manage_users`) must match exactly.
+{{% /note %}}

+See [above]({{< relref "#running-commands-with-the-zip-distribution" >}}) for how to run the commands on a Stroom ZIP distribution (i.e. without the docker stack).

+### Creating an External IDP Administrator

+If you have installed a new Stroom instance that has been configured to use an external IDP, you will need to create as a minimum a Stroom user (but not an account) that corresponds to the user identity (on the external IDP) of the person that will be an administrator.

+If you don't do this, the person will be able to login, but will have no permissions to set up any other users or create any content.

+First you need to establish the `claim` in the authentication tokens that will be used to uniquely identify the user.
+This is configured using the property `stroom.authentication.openiId.uniqueIdentityClaim`, which has a default value of `sub`.
+This may need to be changed if the IDP in use has a different claim to uniquely identify the user identity.

+Once you have established the claim that will be used to identify the user and have configured Stroom accordingly, you need to find the value of this claim in the IDP for the user that will be the administrator.
+This value may look like an email address, or a {{< glossary "UUID" >}} or something else.

+Assuming the unique identifier for _Hohn Doe_ is `b6e06181-9e10-44eb-a33a-537509ec3abd`, do the following to set them up as an administrator.

+{{< command-line "stroomuser" "localhost" >}}
+java -jar /absolute/path/to/stroom-app.jar \
+manage_users \
+--createUser "2b6e06181-9e10-44eb-a33a-537509ec3abd2,johndoe,John Doe" \
+--createGroup Administrators \
+--addToGroup "2b6e06181-9e10-44eb-a33a-537509ec3abd2"  Administrators \
+--grantPermission Administrators "Administrator" \
+path/to/config.yml
+{{</ command-line >}}

+Identity providers may also have a more friendly _Display Name_ and _Full Name_ for the user, though these may not be unique.
+The above command will set initial values for these fields, so that you have more human friendly values in the Stroom UI, but once the user has logged in, the values will be obtained from the IDP tokens.

+The properties  `stroom.authentication.openiId.userDisplayNameClaim` (defaults to `preferred_username`) and `stroom.authentication.openiId.fullNameClaimTemplate` (defaults to `${name}`) allow you to control which IDP claims are used for the _Display Name_ and _Full Name_ fields in Stroom.